 Both Sumona and her husband are patrons of the classical dance and music.
 Sumona’s husband plays sarod in the style of Ustad Amjad Ali Khan and performs regularly in concerts all over Australia.
 Sabyasachi also plays lehra on the sarod, for Sumona and her students, during performances with live music accompaniment.

 Sumona believes in the purity of the classical styles.
 Individual attention is paid to students to ignite their love for this art and to develop future ambassadors of this great Indian art form on foreign soil.

-Links to some of Smt Sumona Bhattacharya’s recent performances
+Links to some of Smt Sumona Bhattacharya’s recent performances and media references

 Performance at the office of the Indian Consulate General in Melbourne on the occasion of International Women’s Day held in February 2020

 Performance by Smt Sumona Bhattacharya at the Vishwarang Literature and Arts Festival Australia 2020